Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221017-conda/lesson.md

 conda list
 ```

 To search for all the available versions of a certain package, you can use the search command.
-For instance, to list out all the versions of the seaborn package (it is a tool for data visualization), run:
+For instance, to list out all the versions of samtools, run:

 ```
 conda search samtools